dotnet/standard/docs/faq.md

 is targeting a higher version, for example, .NET Standard 2.0.

-From a project that is targeting a specific .NET platform, the .NET Standard version you can use depends on on which version of .NET Standard the platform [is implementing][netstandard-versions].
+From a project that is targeting a specific .NET platform, the .NET Standard versions you can reference depends on which version of .NET Standard the platform [is implementing][netstandard-versions].

 Starting with .NET Standard 2.0 we also enable referencing binaries compiled for .NET Framework through a [compat shim][netstandard-spec].